edjusted/update-do-not-airlock-checklist/README.md

 Click the save button to save.

 Go back to the new GS window and reload the page.
 After a few seconds, you should see a new menu called **Upgrade from old Checklist**.\
-Select **Import/overwrite Crew & Crew Notes** and your Crew and Crew Notes info will be copied over.\
+Click on that, and select **Import/overwrite Crew & Crew Notes**.
+Your Crew and Crew Notes info will be copied over after a few moments.\
 **Important**: The first time you select this option, Google will ask you to grant permissions to the script.
 Allow the permissions.\
 You will then need to select the option *again*.
 (The first "run" kicks off the permission process but doesn't actually run the scripts.)